Enalmada/nextjs-boilerplate/README.md

 http://localhost:3000/api/graphql
 To connect authenticated: `Connection Settings > Edit > Include Cookies > on`

+### Drizzle vs Prisma

+For many years I was the biggest Prisma maven.
+I absolutely love the prisma file format.
+However when trying to release a serverless backend I found it required [Data Proxy](https://www.prisma.io/blog/how-prisma-and-serverless-fit-together-iaSfcPQVi0#data-proxy) which I was not comfortable with.

 ### Database type

 CockroachDB was chosen for combination of free tier, postgres compatability, and ultimate scalability.
-Some cons
+Some cons:

-- it doesn't offer edge compatability
+- it doesn't offer direct edge compatability
 - it [isn't officially supported in drizzle yet](https://github.com/drizzle-team/drizzle-orm/issues/845).
 Migrations with `DO $$` need to be manually converted to `IF NOT EXISTS` until [issue](https://github.com/cockroachdb/cockroach/issues/107345) is fixed.